Rylan Clark: BBC (2018–present)

 In 2018, it was announced that Clark would become a regular panellist on Eurovision: You Decide and he remained there until its cancellation in 2020.
 He also took over Mel Giedroyc's role as co-commentator for the Eurovision Song Contest semi-finals alongside Scott Mills.
 In 2018, he covered for Zoe Ball on BBC Radio 2, and took over her show when she moved to the station's breakfast show in January 2019, now titled Rylan on Saturday.
 Since January 2019, Rylan has also hosted multiple episodes of The One Show as a stand-in guest presenter.

 On 18 April 2019, it was announced that Clark would begin co-presenting Strictly Come Dancing: It Takes Two with Zoe Ball.
 In May 2019, Clark was the spokesperson for the United Kingdom as part of the Eurovision Song Contest 2019.
 On 2 September 2019, it was confirmed that he would host a revived daytime series of Ready Steady Cook on BBC One in 2020 and in 2021, it was renewed for series 2.

 On 10 January 2023, it was announced that Clark would co-host the semi-final allocation draw for the Eurovision Song Contest 2023.

+On 12 April 2023, it was announced that Clark would be stepping down from presenting Strictly Come Dancing: It Takes Two after 4 years.

+In May 2023, Clark appeared as himself in the long-running BBC Radio 4 drama series The Archers. and launched the BBC Radio 4 podcast series How to Be a Man.

+On 22 May 2023, Clark announced he was taking a break from his Radio 2 show Rylan on Saturday.

+On New Year's Eve 2023 he sang "You Spin Me Round" in a duet with Rick Astley, and danced with him, on Astley's New Year show on BBC 1.

+In May 2024, BBC Two aired the three-part series Rob and Rylan's Grand Tour, which has Clark and Rob Rinder visiting Venice, Florence and Rome, following in the footsteps of Lord Byron and discussing their own broken hearts.
+A follow up series Rob and Rylan's Passage to India was broadcast in September 2025.
+The three-part series featured the pair travelling through India and exploring its art and culture in homage to Rinder's favourite author E.M.
+Forster.

+The second series of his BBC Radio 4 podcast Rylan: How to Be in the Spotlight aired in June 2024.